hyvonhan/Kyykka-Data-API/meetings.md

 * Comment your code and replace the comments to right place DONE
 * Remove ID from MatchCollection and ThrowCollection.
    * Remove ID also from schema
-* Models, what happens when DELETE
+* Models, what happens when DELETE DONE

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*